SA passport holders cannot fly without a visa

 Dependants of Irish passport holders,

-and the residency status if the Irish sponsor
+and the residency status of the Irish sponsor

 Dual Passport holders